 - Demonstrated ability to make cold calls as well as to develop cultivation and solicitation strategies.

-- Experience in leading a team involving different phases of advancement including communications, special events and alumni relations.
+- Experience in collaborating with a team involving different phases of advancement including development, communications, special events and alumni relations.

 - Experience working with advisory council members and other volunteers.